Projects per year

 Supervision

-Brett Baxter; Sport, Exercise and Life Science
+Brett Baxter; Sport & Exercise

 The chronic effects of eccentric exercise on neuromusculoskeletal characteristics in older people.

-Saul Cuttell; Sport, Exercise and Life Science
+Saul Cuttell; Sport & Exercise

 Effects of different forms of eccentric exercise and cryotherapy on exercise-induced muscle damage and the repeat bout effect.